bramtayl/Justly/README.md

 ![chords screenshot](examples/chords.png)

-In the first chord, the default instrument is set to Grand Piano.

 The song starts with a key of frequency 220Hz, that is, A3.

+In the first chord, Justly sets the default instrument to Grand Piano.
 The key does not change in the first chord.

-After 1 beat, the key changes: you divide the key by $\frac{3}{2}$, so the key goes down by a fifth.
-Then, the key is close to D4.
+After 1 beat, the key changes: Justly divides the key by $\frac{3}{2}$, so the key goes down by a fifth.
+Now, the key is close to D4.

-After 1 more beat, you multiply the key by $\frac{3}{2}$, so the key goes up by a fifth.
-Then, the key is back to A3.
+After 1 more beat, Justly multiplies the key by $\frac{3}{2}$, so the key goes up by a fifth.
+Now, the key is back to A3.

 Here is a screenshot of the notes in the first chord: